-FEICA has published several guidance documents and recommendations to help producers and users of food contact adhesives such as packaging converters and their downstream users as well as other stakeholders, such as legislators.
+FEICA has published guidance documents and recommendations to help producers and users of paper and packaging adhesives such as packaging converters, their downstream users and other stakeholders, such as legislators.

 - Updated FEICA Guidance on migration testing of adhesives intended for food contact material (2023)